 Key Takeaways

-• Digimon’s characters and stories actually grow up with the audience.
+• Digimon’s characters and storylines were designed to grow up alongside the audience, not remain static.

-• The franchise mixes fun adventure with some surprisingly mature themes.
+• The franchise deliberately mixes thrilling adventure with surprisingly mature explorations of grief, identity, and existential fear.

 The Early Years: Building a Foundation for Young Fans